fabienmahd/mixed-messages/readme.md

 ## Approach
 1. we are randomly selecting a *quote* from each *type*
-2. we store the quote in an object
+2. we create an object with the quotes
 3. we shuffle them

 ## Object quote